 How much insurance should be purchased can vary, but it should be at least enough to cover the mortgage for that piece of real estate.
 However, it may not be necessary to purchase hazard insurance in all circumstances.
 When dealing with insurance brokers, make sure to inquire about the specifics of the regular property insurance policy you are purchasing.
 Some policies are more comprehensive than others and may already include enough coverage to protect against natural disasters, making additional policies redundant.

-When a property owner is selling a house, the contract usually specifically requires that the buyer purchase hazard insurance.
-This is usually a part of the closing process when selling a house to a buyer.
+When a property owner is selling a house, the contract usually specifically requires that the home buyer purchase hazard insurance.
+This is usually a part of the closing process when selling a house to a home buyer.
 However, not every contract may strictly require hazard insurance.
-Property insurance or comprehensive coverage may be adequate if it can protect against specific things that can go wrong such a as a fire or a natural disaster like a flood, earthquake, hurricane or tornado.
+Property insurance or comprehensive coverage may be adequate if it can protect against specific things that can go wrong such as a fire or a natural disaster like a flood, earthquake, hurricane or tornado.